Whitney's Extension Theorem and the finiteness principle for curves in the Heisenberg group: Introduction

-In other words, $f^{(m)}$ is uniformly continuous with modulus of continuity $\Vert f \Vert \omega$.
-The statement of Theorem~\ref{t-brush} does not involve divided differences and allows one to consider Whitney's theorem for higher dimensional domains.
+Let us return to Whitney's question.
+We would like an answer without having first assigned a family of ``derivatives'' of $f$ on $K$.
+In the case $n=1$, Whitney provided an answer using the divided differences of $f$. \begin{theorem}[\cite{Whitney2}] Suppose $K \subseteq \mathbb{R}$ is compact and $f:K \to \R$ is continuous.
+Then $f \in C^m(K)$ if and only if the $m$th divided differences of $f$ converge uniformly on $K$. \end{theorem} See Subsection~\ref{s-DD} for more information about divided differences.
+Glaeser later provided an answer to Whitney's question for functions in $C^1(\R^n)$ using a geometric argument \cite{GlaeserWhit}.
+The proof of Theorem~\ref{t-WhitFin} actually implies the following. \begin{theorem}[\cite{Whitney2}] Suppose $K \subseteq \R$ is compact.
+Then there is a bounded, linear operator $W:C^m(K) \to C^m(\R)$ such that $Wf|_K = f$ for all $f \in C^m(K)$. \end{theorem} Brudnyi and Shvartsman \cite{BruShv,BruShv4} observed the following reformulation of Whitney's result which has since come to be known as the {\em finiteness principle}. \begin{theorem}[\cite{Whitney2}] Suppose $K \subseteq \R$ is compact and $f:K \to \R$ is continuous.
+There is some $F \in C^{m,\omega}(\R)$ with $F = f$ on $K$ if and only if there is a constant $M>0$ such that, for every subset $X \subseteq K$ with $\# X = m+2$, there is some $F_X \in C^{m,\omega}(\R)$ such that $F_X = f$ on $X$ and $\Vert F_X \Vert_{C^{m,\omega}(\R)} \leq M$. \end{theorem} The statement of Theorem~\ref{t-brush} does not involve divided differences and allows one to consider Whitney's theorem for higher dimensional domains.
 As a result, Brudnyi and Shvartsman generalized the finiteness principle to $C^{1,\omega}(\R^n)$ functions in \cite{BruShv}.
 Their continued work on this problem can be found in \cite{BruShv2,BruShv,BruShv5,BruShv6,Brud1,BruShv3,Shv1,Shv2,Shv3}.
 In \cite{BMP1,BMP2}, Bierstone, Milman, and Paw\l{}ucki considered Whitney's question for extensions from subanalytic sets in $\R^n$, and Fefferman answered Whitney's question fully in \cite{FefferWhitFull,FefferWhitLinear}.
 He also proved versions of the finiteness principle for $C^{m,\omega}(\R^n)$ functions \cite{FefferWhit,FefferWhit2}.
 Recent updates on this project by Fefferman, Israel, and Luli can be found in \cite{FefIsrLul,FefIsrLul2} and by Carruth, Frei-Pearson, Israel, and Klartag in \cite{CoordFree}.
 An extensive history of work related to Whitney's question from the past few decades can be found in \cite{FefferSummary}.

 In this paper, we will focus on mappings into the sub-Riemannian Heisenberg group $\H^n$ and consider a Heisenberg-version of Whitney's question.
 (See Subsection~\ref{s-Heis} for the appropriate definitions.)
 Suppose $K \subseteq \R^n$ is compact, and fix $f:K \to \R^{2k+1}$.